joachimheintz/csound-wasm-gui/md/tut_01.md

-# 01 Start Button
+# 01 A Button and a Resonator

 ## HTML and JavaScript

 ### The csound object

 WASM Csound lets us access an object which is — not surprisingly — called *csound*.
 We communicate with this object via different methods.
-They are listed in the [WASM Csound Rapository](https://github.com/csound/csound/tree/master/wasm/browser).
+They are listed in the [WASM Csound Repository](https://github.com/csound/csound/tree/master/wasm/browser).

 If we use Csound for Android, or CsoundQt, we can access the Csound Object directly in a HTML tag as part of the .csd file.
 If you use Csound in a JavaScript environment, you find good introductions in the Tutorials of Yi/Sigurdsson and Lazzarini.